-\ Long-term liabilities relating to EU grants are disclosed under Note 14.4.
+\\\Long-term part relating to Lease liabilities are disclosed under Notes 14.4.

 14.6.
 Cash flow hedges

 The fair value of open transactions designated as cash flow hedge with a corresponding adjustment of the fair valuation reserve in other comprehensive income were as follows: